 While any car wreck can cause physical injury, those involving a drunk driver are often devastating.
 Due to the reckless behavior of drunk drivers, these accidents often involve excessive speed, head-on collisions, and catastrophic injuries.

 Those hit by a drunk driver in North Carolina may be entitled to additional compensation that is not awarded in other car accident lawsuits.
-Please call Rhine Law Firm, P.C., at (910) 772-9960 to learn more.
-The sooner you take action, the better.
+Please call our DUI accident lawyers at Rhine Law Firm, P.C., the sooner you take action, the better.

 What Types of Compensation Are Available After a DUI Crash?